 Once I sewed the decorative stitch on three sides, I folded it lengthwise with the fabric design on the outside.
 Then I sewed a straight stitch just below the decorative stitch on the long side and one short side of the bag, leaving the top open.

-Green/Blue bag with zig-zag stitch and straight stitch.
+Teal bag with decorative stitch and straight stitch.
+Green/Blue bag with zig-zag stitch and straight stitch. |

 Here are the finished products!
 The teal bag looks slightly smaller because the fat quarter was a tad bit smaller than the blue/green fabric.
 The blue/green bag has my 2 pairs of sandals in it and the teal bag has the black high heels in it (as seen in previous pictures).